UKCloud/documentation/articles/vmware/vmw-faq.md

 ### Is it possible to non-fast-provision vApps, and to convert current vApps into non-fast provisioned ones?

-Fast provisioning is done only by customer request - by default, all vApps are non-fast-provisioned.
+Fast provisioning is enabled only by customer request - by default, all vApps are non-fast-provisioned.
 Customers can right-click on a VM and consolidate.
 This can also be done via a Service Request.

 ### What is Dedicated Compute?